govinda21/Ball_Tracking_Pi/README.md

 	Every color is made of 3 primary color namely Red(R), Green(G) and Blue(B).
 In short RGB.
 In opencv image captured from camera will be in BGR form means Blue, Green and Red.
 In opencv the order by which we specify the color is dependent on the image matrix.
 	In opencv there are many color spaces other than RGB like HSV, GRAY etc. We will use HSV color space for this project.

-2. **Callibration** - Since we will be dealing with the color image, it is always preferable to work in HSV color space.
+2. **Calibration** - Since we will be dealing with the color image, it is always preferable to work in HSV color space.
 Camera gives BGR format image.
 It is very simple in opencv to convert the BGR format to HSV format.

 	* H stands for Hue which has the color information.
 In opencv the value of H ranges from 0 to 180.